 Not so good Example:

-In the above example, the author begins with his passion to design, develop and market a new product.
-However, he is able to hook the reader into his story when he retells his story by providing an example of his entrepreneurial passion dating back his teenage years.
+In the above example, the author begins with his passion to design, develop, and market a new product.
+However, he can hook the reader into his story when he retells his story by providing an example of his entrepreneurial passion dating back his teenage years.

 Take a look at some more examples of effective introductions from some essays that have worked for the top B-schools.